msanchezgrice/gametok/README.md

 See `docs/analytics.md` for the PostHog event taxonomy and likability weighting system.
 Nightly Supabase Edge Functions will persist scores that drive feed ranking.

 ## Next Steps
+1. Deploy the `track-session` Supabase Edge Function (see `docs/analytics.md`) and add project secrets.
-1. Hook Supabase Auth/Storage using the provided providers.
+2. Hook Supabase Auth/Storage with real session data and favorites.
-2. Implement Edge Functions for telemetry ingestion and likability scoring.
+3. Implement the likability scoring cron Edge Function.
-3. Build the internal curation dashboard and integrate real HTML5 game bundles.
+4. Build the internal curation dashboard and integrate live HTML5 game bundles.
-4. Wire PostHog feature flags to experiment with autoplay and ranking tweaks.
+5. Wire PostHog feature flags to experiment with autoplay and ranking tweaks.